mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 Even though I've been experimenting with homelab for the past few years, this was my first time building a server rack, so this is a beginner-level guide.

 Every other article I've read about server racks reads like someone explaining their 20th rack.
 They don't explain how they chose components or why they rejected alternatives.
-They've been doing it for so long that their decisions are either unconscious or feel unworthy of mention.
+They've been doing it for so long that their decisions are unconscious.

 Because this is my first time building a server rack, I'm free from the [curse of knowledge](https://en.wikipedia.org/wiki/Curse_of_knowledge).
 I'm walking you through how I approached this process for the first time.